Breathing Coach and Physiotherapist

 A moment of calamity became a moment of clarity.
 And now she is sharing that knowledge with everyone.

 Today, Emma Ferris is the trailblazer behind The Breath Effect.
 She is a wellness architect, a breath geek and someone who is truly, madly, deeply committed to teaching the world to breathe effectively.
-Emma is the creator of The Big Exhale breathing course., a public speaker, an acupuncturist, a Pilates instructor and a registered physiotherapist with over 14 years’ clinical experience.
+Emma is the creator of Breathe Better and Reduce Your Stress course, a public speaker, an acupuncturist, a Pilates instructor and a registered physiotherapist with over 15 years’ clinical experience.
 Emma’s straightforward, yet empathetic approach has seen her help people around the globe realise the power of effective breathing.
 Emma has helped patients recover from dysfunctional breathing patterns, injury, stress, chronic fatigue, hyperventilation, depression and chronic neck and back pain.

 It was a childhood sporting injury that first stirred Emma’s interest in physiotherapy.
 The recovery from that injury would light a spark that grew to a lifelong fascination for the study of pain and healing.
 After finishing as one of the top Bachelor of Physiotherapy graduates at Otago University, Emma was back 6 months later to undertake a Masters of Physiotherapy.
 After opening her own physiotherapy clinic, Emma was still driven by a desire to understand chronic pain and went on to complete a certificate in Western Acupuncture at the Auckland University of Technology and become a Pilates instructor.

 Before The Breath Effect, Emma had seen a steady stream of patients come through her clinic who were dealing with the stress and discomfort of pain.
 As a physio, she wanted to treat more than the physical.
 She wanted to understand the background, beliefs and lifestyle of her patients in order to help them.
 She began to see the recurring role that stress played in a patient’s physical pain and mental distress.

 Emma could see that stress was part of the puzzle, but knew there was a bigger picture.
 She researched acupuncture, nutrition, dietary deficiency and exercise but still needed to pinpoint an effective and holistic treatment for healing both physical and emotional struggles.